vatlab/blog/content/post/comparison.md

 ## Is SoS for you?

 SoS is not for everyone.
+As a workflow system:

 * **If you are looking for a robust workflow system for huge projects**, the anser is likely no, at least for now.
 * **If you are looking for a script-less GUI-based workflow system**, the answer is no.

+As an interactive analysis platform:

 * **If you are a RStudio user**, the anser is likely no.
 * **If you are a Jupyter user**, the answer is most likely yes because SoS is embedded into SoS Notebook, which is by itself a polyglot notebook.
 You can enjoy all features of SoS Notebook and step into SoS only when needed.
 * **If you use Python for daily data analysis**, the answer is most likely yes.